How to Get an Iran IP Address in 2024 (4 Easy Steps)

 UrbanVPN

-UrbanVPN is a free peer-to-peer VPN that claims to have an Iran VPN server on its site.
-We installed the app, but couldn’t find the server.
-It’s not a premium feature you pay extra for because UrbanVPN does not have a paid plan and never will according to its marketing copy.
+UrbanVPN is a free VPN that says it has an Iran server.
+We couldn’t find the server after installing the app.
+It’s not a premium feature because UrbanVPN doesn’t have a paid plan.

 UFO VPN

-Also, it has serious privacy issues.
-Many VPN reviews say UFO’s Privacy Policy used to say the VPN kept usage logs and shared them with third parties.
-It doesn’t say that now, but here’s another problem – UFO VPN had its database leaked online.
-They didn’t bother to secure it.
-But that’s not all.
-The leak also showed that UFO VPN actually kept logs, including IPs and user passwords that were stored in plain text.
+UFO VPN also has privacy issues.
+It used to keep logs and share them with third parties.
+Now, it doesn’t say that, but there’s another problem.
+UFO VPN’s database was leaked online.
+They didn’t protect it.
+The leak showed they kept logs, including IPs and passwords in plain text.

-So we don’t think that it’s safe to use UFO VPN to get an Iran IP address.
+So, we don’t recommend using UFO VPN for an Iran IP address.

 What’s the Best VPN for Iran?